hashin/jekyll-now/_posts/2018-12-18-story-of-a-song-entangled-in-barbed-wire-fences.markdown

 It was nearing dusk when the song vanished.
 As the sun’s rays thinned, gluzral slowly started its descent towards the mound.
 A stream of cold air gushed out of her bum as usual.
 The brittle bones of her neighbours creaked once again out of habit.
 This should go on forever.

 *Inspired by the regrettable death of a 7-year old girl.
-My heart weeps for the thousands of different lines that divide humanity, most often accomapnied by egregious violence.*
+My heart weeps for the thousand different lines that divide humanity, most often accomapnied by egregious violence.*